ashleyyytjh/IS216-frontend/README.md

 3. Enter publishable key into frontend .env
 4. Enter secret key into backend orders .env

+---
+### 4) Runing the Backend
 #### Starting backend via Docker
-1. Ensure that ./app/compose.yaml, stripe cli container api key is entered and not a placeholder.
-This is for local testing.
+1. Ensure that ./app/compose.yaml, stripe cli container,stripe secret key is entered and not a placeholder.
+This is for local testing. (--api-key STRIPE_SECRET_KEY)
-2. Run docker compose up --build once, retrieve the webhook secret from the stripe container, insert into orders .env
+2. Run docker compose up --build once, retrieve the webhook secret from the stripe container, insert into orders .env under STRIPE_WEBHOOK_SECRET
 3. Start the backend:
    ```bash
    cd ./apps
    docker compose up --build
    ```
 ---

-### 4) Run the Frontend
+### 5) Run the Frontend
 To start the development server:
 ```bash
 npm run dev